Why Can't I Jump High? The Science of how to jump higher

 If you double your take-off speed, you'll jump up four times longer, doubling the height of your jump.

-To achieve more velocity at take-off, we need to look at the physiology, the structures and make of your our bodies.
+To achieve a higher velocity at take-off, we need to look at the physiology, the structures and make of your our bodies.
 The tendons, muscles, bones, nerves, and more that will maximise our ability to produce force, make great body angles and do it explosively.

 Speed.